fnoorian/gramEvol/README.md

 to be cited for this package.

 ### License
-All files in this package are distributed under GNU GPL v2.0 or later license.
+All files in this package, including the documentation and vignettes, are distributed under GNU GPL v2.0 or later license.
 For full terms of this license visit <https://www.gnu.org/licenses/gpl-2.0.html>.